nnielzz/Burgernet-alert/README.md

 # Burgernet Alert Custom Integration for Home Assistant

 A custom component that brings AMBER alerts and regional “Missing Child” notifications via the Burgernet Land Action Host API into Home Assistant.
-Polls every 10 min, filters by your location and exhibits one sensor with all relevant attributes.
+Polls every 10 min, filters by your location and exhibits two sensors with all relevant attributes.

 ---